edhenry/edhenry.github.io/_posts/2019-12-8-NeurIPS-Notes.md

 			* Which data sets to use
 			* How to clean
 			* Whats plots
-			* What data pertubrations, etc.
+			* What data perturbations, etc.
 			* WRITE THIS ALL DOWN (MODEL CARDS FOR MODEL REPORTING)
 		* Reality correspondences <- great description of what we do when we "model" something
-		* How do we choose these pertubations?
+		* How do we choose these perturbations?
-			* One can never consider _all_ pertubations
+			* One can never consider _all_ perturbations
-			* A pledge to the stability principle in PCS would lead to null results if too many pertubations were considered
+			* A pledge to the stability principle in PCS would lead to null results if too many perturbations were considered
-			* PCS requires documentations on the appropriateness of all pertubations
+			* PCS requires documentations on the appropriateness of all perturbations
 		* Expanding statistical inference under PCS
 			* Modern goal of statistics is to provide one source of truth
-		* Crtitical examination of probabilistic statements in statistical inference
+		* Critical examination of probabilistic statements in statistical inference
 			* Viewing data as a realization of a random process is an ASSUMPTION unless randomization is explicit
 				* THIS DATA COULD HAVE BEEN GENERATED NON-RANDOMLY
 			* When not, using an r.v. actually implicitly assumes "stability"
 			* Use "approximate" and "postulated" models
-		* Inference beyond prbabilistic models
+		* Inference beyond probabilistic models
 			* We need to have a way to bring PDE models in with things like synthetic data
 			* Proposed PCS framework
 				* Problem formulation - translate the domain question to be answered by a model/algorithm (or multiple of them and seek stability)
 				* Prediction Screening for reality check : filter models/algorithms based on prediction accuracy on held out test data
-				* Target value pertubation distribution - Evaluate the target of interest across "appropriate" data and model pertubations
+				* Target value perturbation distribution - Evaluate the target of interest across "appropriate" data and model pertubations
 	* Making Random Forests more interpretable using stability

 ## Uniform Convergence may be unabe to explain generaliation in deep learning [Slides](http://www.cs.cmu.edu/~vaishnan/talks/neurips19_uc_slides.pdf) [Poster](http://www.cs.cmu.edu/~vaishnan/talks/neurips19_uc_poster.pdf)

-* Tighest uniform convergence bound that eventually shows it is vacuous
+* Tightest uniform convergence bound that eventually shows it is vacuous
-* Given a training set $S$, algorithm $h$ in $\nathbb{H}$, then [Sl]
+* Given a training set $S$, algorithm $h$ in $\mathbb{H}$, then [Sl]
 * In what setting do we show this bounds failure/
-	* Serparating an nested hypersheres, with no hidden noise, and completely eparatable
+	* Separating an nested hyperspheres, with no hidden noise, and completely separable
-	* Observe that as we incrase number of training data point, the loss follows as expected
+	* Observe that as we increase number of training data point, the loss follows as expected
 	* As we change the label of the datapoints between the hyperspheres, we take the set of all data points and show that s' is completely mis-classified even though it is a completely valid member of the training dataset.
 		* intuitively this can happen only if the boundary we have learned has "Skews" at each training point
 			* What this means is the learn decision boundary is quite complex